 Nada, a down-on-his-luck construction worker, discovers a pair of special sunglasses.
 Wearing them, he is able to see the world as it really is: people being bombarded by media and government with messages like "Stay Asleep", "No Imagination", "Submit to Authority".
 Even scarier is that he is able to see that some usually normal-looking people are in fact ugly aliens in charge of the massive campaign to keep humans subdued.Written by

 Melissa Portell <firstname.lastname@example.org>

-One of two major Hollywood studio science-fiction films released in the year of 1988 that featured alien characters assimilated into modern day society on the planet Earth.
-The films are Alien Nation (1988) and John Carpenter's They Live (1988).
+This film and Alien Nation (1988) were the two major Hollywood studio science-fiction films released in the year of 1988 that featured alien characters assimilated into modern day society on the planet Earth.
 See more »

 Was this review helpful to you?

 | Report this